-Top 15 Best Men’s Watches Under $100
+Top 20 Best Men’s Watches Under $100

 Find more Casio CA506B information and reviews here.

+Every watch list needs something quirky.
+Wait, we already have that with the Casio calculator watch.
+Okay, every watch list needs a surfer watch that’s kinda quirky.
 Nixon, from Southern California, established itself in 1998 as a maker of fashionable, sporty watches that are great for the beach, skateboarding and more.
 This digital number — a chronograph — certainly stakes a claim in both the unique looks and beach utility departments.
 We do want to note, though, that water resistance requires understanding on the part of the consumer.
 While you might be tempted to just jump in the pool and start your laps, make sure you have a good grasp on the issue, because some watches that probably shouldn’t be worn for extended periods of time in the water are often billed as being all-about-the-water.
 You can learn more about water resistance in a previous post we wrote, Top 10 Best Waterproof Watches for Men.
 But this is a sporty watch and, also, Nixon says this is the “thinnest (8mm), fully featured 10 ATM watch ever.”
 We do know that, looks-wise, it’s sui generis and you’ll probably get lots of comments on this very comfortably priced piece.
+Staying with Nixon, an extremely popular option — and well under $100 – is the Nixon Time Teller A045.
+It’s got more than 470 customer reviews and a 4.3 out of 5-star rating average.
+It’s got a more conservative, traditional look with a black dial and band and gold hands and time indices.

 Buy the Nixon Comp here.

-Note: UPDATE — This post was updated on March 29, 2018.
-We’ve expanded the list from the original 15 to 20.
-We removed a few items (either unavailable, or priced over $100, or we discovered a better item) and replaced with different watches.
-We also updated all prices and added additional information.
-And an important point to make: the list isn’t in order of preference or ranking.
-They’re just numbered to keep it simple.